S-N-Abbas/Electrician-for-Home-Services/README.md

 To run this project locally or contribute to its development, follow these steps:

-1. Clone the repository to your local machine: `https://github.com/S-N-Abbas/Electrician-for-Home-Services.git`
+1. Clone the repository to your local machine: `git clone https://github.com/S-N-Abbas/Electrician-for-Home-Services.git`

 2. Open the project in Visual Studio (or your preferred .NET development environment).